Top 11 Pectus Excavatum Exercises in 2019

 As I said above, it is equally important to work both chest and back muscles while correcting sunken chest.

-Never ever do only chest exercises.
+Never do only chest exercises.

 After you pack on some dense muscles, your concave chest won't be so visible.